Nancyiddy/alx-system_engineering-devops/0x00-shell_basics/README.md

-“script to delete My first directory”
+“script that changes the working directory to the previous one”